revanth23/CapstoneProject-2/README.md

-# revanthcapstone

-This is my Mid Semester-II Capstone Assignment of deploying a web application using Jenkins and Docker
+This is our Capstone Project of Motion detection.

-Link to my docker hub repo: https://hub.docker.com/repository/docker/csrevanth/revanthcapstone

 Command to pull my project using Docker: